-If you work in Biology, BioE, Chemistry, or even Chem or MechE, chances are that your lab has an Ultra Low Temperature Freezer (ULT), often referred to as “Minus 80”s due to the fact that in recent decades they have been standardized to a set point of -80° Centrigrade.
+If you work in Biology, BioE, Chemistry, or even Chem or MechE or DMSE, chances are that your lab has an Ultra Low Temperature Freezer (ULT) - often referred to as “Minus 80”s due to the fact that in recent decades they have been standardized to a set point of -80° Centrigrade.

 These behemoths keep your samples cool and protected, but that comes at a cost.
-The average compressor-based ULT uses 14,000 kwh per year - that’s as much as a standard family home in the United States!
+The average compressor-based ULT uses 12,000 kwh per year - that’s as much as a standard family home in the United States!
+What can we do about this problem?

 CHILL UP YOUR FREEZER!